 1. Digestion Issues

 The occasional gas and bloating are completely normal.
-However, if you are experiencing pain alongside these symptoms or frequently experience other digestive issues, it’s a good sign that you may have poor gut health.
+However, if you experience pain with your digestive issues, you may have poor gut health.
 A healthy gut will have less difficulty digesting food and eliminating waste.

 2. A Diet High in Processed Food

 The Standard American Diet is one of the worst diets in our modern society.
-It’s full of processed and inflammatory foods such as caffeine, alcohol, and processed sugar.
-It’s typically high in sodium, trans fats and refined sugars and lacks important fatty acids and nutrients.
+It’s full of processed and inflammatory foods.
+Caffeine, alcohol, and processed sugar are among the biggest culprits of inflammation.
+It’s also high in sodium, trans fats, and refined sugars and lacks important fatty acids and nutrients.

-This way of eating has the ability to make you overweight and malnourished at the same time because of how much processed food is a part of this diet.
-The more processed a food is, the more likely it is to be high in calories, sugar, and salt, and lacking nutrients, which leads to weight gain.
-If you eat a diet loaded with simple carbohydrates such as bread, pasta, potatoes, and sugar, it causes inflammation and increases your risk of many health problems such as leaky gut, heart disease, or autoimmune disease.
+This way of eating can simultaneously lead to obesity and malnourishment because of the high amount of processed food that is a part of this diet.
+The more processed a food is, the more likely it is to be high in calories, sugar, and salt.
+This same “food” also lacks nutrients, leading to weight gain.
+Eating a diet loaded with bread, pasta, potatoes, and sugar causes inflammation.
+Chronic inflammation increases your risk of developing leaky gut, heart disease, or even autoimmune disease.

 3. Unintentional Weight Changes